Building Lidar Sensors for Anyone Thinking about Lidar Sensors

 Expanding to Over 100 Employees

 What started as a 4-person team working in a tiny warehouse three years ago has grown to over 100 full-time employees across engineering, operations, and business teams.
 We expect to roughly double our headcount in the coming year to support further product line development for the OS1 and OS2 (and other products we look forward to announcing soon) to meet the global demand for our high-performance lidar sensors.
 A highlight of our recent additions is Myra Pasek, the former Associate General Counsel of Tesla and General Counsel of Impossible Foods, who is joining us as our General Counsel.
 Myra has deep global experience and a strong track record in building a high performance legal function for technology companies large and small, and we feel lucky to have her on board.

 If you’re interested in joining, please check out our open positions.

 To keep pace with our rapid product development and demand for our sensors, we’ve taken in $60 million in debt and equity funding from new and existing backers.
-We’re using this money to expand our production capabilities and develop new products, like the new OS-1-128.
+We’re using this money to expand our production capabilities and develop new products, like the new OS1-128.

 We’re very excited to announce the opening of a new manufacturing facility at our headquarters in San Francisco.
 The facility includes space for nearly a hundred manufacturing staff, reliability testing and quality assurance equipment, and sensor calibration technology.
 The manufacturing facility will have the capacity to assemble, calibrate, and ship several thousand units per month toward the end of 2019.

-Susan Heystee, member of the Ouster Board of Directors
+Susan Heystee Joining the Board of Directors

 We are especially excited about the appointment of Susan Heystee to our Board of Directors.
 Susan brings her expertise in the technology, automotive, and fleet sectors to help guide us through scaling the company, refining our sales and marketing strategy, and structuring our company for the next stages of our journey.